yrmvgh/yiufcrawl/README.md

     * When trying to equip a weapon that is incompatible with a shield, the game will ask if you want to unequip the shield first, saving some hassel.

 * Movement
-    * Changing direction 90 degrees slows movement by 20%.
-Changing direction 180 degrees slows movement by an additional 20%.
+    * Changing direction 90 degrees slows movement by 50%.
+Changing direction 180 degrees slows movement by an additional 50%.
     * There is an option to disable this: old\_movement = true

+* Traps
+    * Shafting doesn't happen in the first 2 floors of dungeon
+    * Shafting has a max depth of 1 for easy, 3 for normal, and 5 for hard.

 * Flying
     * metabolism is multiplied by 4 while flying, unless you are a Djinni.
 So flying around all day as a tengu will now cost something.